multitudes/Linux-Kernel-Module/README.md

 ### printk

-Here is a breakdown of how `printk` works.
-There is actually a really sneaky C programming trick happening in this line that catches a lot of developers off guard.

-**The Kernel's `printf**`
-As we talked about with the ring buffer, the kernel has no concept of a terminal screen, so we can't use standard C library functions like `printf()`. `printk()` (Print Kernel) is the kernel's dedicated logging function.
+The kernel has no concept of a terminal screen, so we can't use standard C library functions like `printf()`. `printk()` (Print Kernel) is the kernel's dedicated logging function.
 It formats our text and dumps it directly into that internal memory buffer, waiting for us to read it later using the `dmesg` command.

 **The Log Level (`KERN_INFO`)**
 Because the kernel handles everything from minor USB plug-ins to fatal hardware failures, the log gets incredibly noisy.
 To manage this, `printk` uses severity levels. `KERN_INFO` is just a tag that tells the logging system, "This is standard operational information, not a warning or an error."
 If something went horribly wrong in our module, we would use `KERN_ERR` or `KERN_ALERT` instead, which might actually trigger the system to print the message directly to the physical console screen to grab the admin's attention.